CouncilofLorien/counciloflorien.github.io/docs/cards/G/gold-chains-in-the-wind.md

 > Short-event
 >
 > {: .minion-resource-text .black-text .p-2 }
-> > Magic.
-Shadow-magic.
-Playable on a shadow-magic-using character facing an attack before strikes are assigned.
+> > _Magic._ _Shadow-_Magic.__ Playable on a shadow-magic-using character facing an attack before strikes are assigned.
 An Ally with a prowess of 5 is created which leaves the game when the attack is finished.
 In all cases, the ally must face one of the attack's strikes.
 Unless he is a Ringwraith, character makes a corruption check modified by -4.
 >
 > {: .minion-resource-name .p-1 .pr-2 }
 > > <div class="card-shield"></div>